 What are the possible benefits of taking part?

-Some women find it difficult to make an appointment for cervical screening because they are busy or their GP practice is busy.
-Some women may find it uncomfortable or embarrassing to have a test taken by a doctor or nurse.
-Women that are offered a YouScreen kit will be able to take a test for cervical screening without having to be examined or to make an appointment.
+Some people find it difficult to make an appointment for cervical screening because they are busy or their GP practice is busy.
+Some people may find it uncomfortable or embarrassing to have a test taken by a doctor or nurse.
+People who are offered a YouScreen kit will be able to take a test for cervical screening without having to be examined or to make an appointment.

 In other studies, some women who had not been for routine cervical screening and took a self-sample were found to have abnormal cervical cells and were successfully treated.